The luggage party: A hidden threat to our economy

 The luggage party also significantly affects the country's balance of trade.
 The International Centre for Trade and Sustainable Development found that the luggage party causes a rise in imports and a fall in exports, which has a detrimental effect on the nation's trade balance.
 The country's ability to engage in international markets and draw foreign investment may be limited as a result of this circumstance, which may also have long-term effects on the nation's economic progress.

-The luggage party also contributes to the in formalization of the economy, which could have a negative impact on working conditions and labor rights.
-Businesses can dodge labor protections and exploit workers in an uncontrolled environment, which results in unstable employment and low salaries.
+The luggage party also contributes to the in formalisation of the economy, which could have a negative impact on working conditions and labour rights.
+Businesses can dodge labour protections and exploit workers in an uncontrolled environment, which results in unstable employment and low salaries.
 The growth of a competent workforce is further troubled by the informal sector, which ultimately reduces innovation and competitiveness.

 To conclude, the luggage party has substantial harmful effects on the Bangladeshi economy, including loss of revenue for the government, unfair economic rivalry, a rise in the use of counterfeit products, and an underestimating of actual imports.
 Even if the government has taken action, more must be done to lessen the prevalence of customs tax evasion in Bangladesh.
 This problem might be resolved by lowering customs duty rates, cooperating with other nations to combat the sale of counterfeit products, and raising public knowledge of the luggage party's damaging effects.
 The government must act immediately to offset the damaging impacts of the luggage party and establish an environment conducive to the growth of legitimate businesses.